 IOSH is an accrediting body for health and safety training courses, while NEBOSH is an examination board.
 This means that IOSH accredits training providers who meet their standards, while NEBOSH sets the standards for their qualifications and assesses candidates’ performance through exams.

 Both IOSH and NEBOSH are recognised and respected in the health and safety industry, but NEBOSH has a more global recognition with qualifications that are recognized in over 130 countries.

 The main difference between the two is that IOSH is a Chartered Body and a membership organisation, the largest health and safety professional membership organisation as it goes.

-So does it matter?
+Does it matter?
 It matters depending on what you’re trying to achieve.
-Depending on the job role you’re going for one qualification will probably benefit you more over another.
+Depending on the job role you’re going for, one qualification will probably benefit you more over another.

 A lot of health and safety job roles ask for you to be a member of a health and safety membership body.
 They often ask for a certain level and mention IOSH.
 For example, a recent job advert from the British Transport Police for a health and safety advisor asked candidates to be a “Technical member of IOSH or equivalent membership body”.

 What do you get from a membership organisation?
 Well, it’s a great way to show potential employers that you are continually developing your skills and keeping up to date as the industry moves forward.
 You can network, ask for advice or even join a mentorship program.

 It brings with it plenty of benefits but how much you can benefit depends on your situation and career goals, take a look at our blog on why you should invest in an IOSH membership for more information, and if you’re interested, get in touch with the team at IOSH.